OS2offdig/governance_report_template/docs/values_and_rationale_en.md

 #### ✅ Consistency and standardization
 The documentation can be kept in a uniform style and formatting across all documents.
 This makes it easier for users to navigate and understand the content.
-It reduces confusion and ensures that all documents follow the same standard

-#### 🔀 Transparency and cooperation
+#### 🔀 Transparency and collaboration
-Documents are versioned alongside the source code, with the same toolbox.
-This allows you to see how the documentation has evolved and track changes.
-It improves transparency and collaboration, and reduces context switching making it easy to contribute to the documentation without interruption.
+Documents are managed together with the source code in an open version control system.
+Everyone can follow how the documentation has developed over time and it is easy to track changes and understand why they were made.
+Developers, technical editors and other stakeholders can collaborate on the documentation with shared methods and tools.
+This reduces context switching between systems and promotes a common understanding of the task at hand.

 ## Streamlined up-to-date documentation with open access and built in search
 _Using modern documentation technology and automation metods like Continous Integration, An open and searchable documentation portal is delivered automatically when the documentation is updated_